KarlMeierMattern/Full-Stack/ReactJS.md

 ---

 ## Components
-- Allow you to build self-contained, reusable snippets of code.
-- First, React components should be capitalized to distinguish them from plain HTML and JavaScript.
-- Second, you use React components the same way you'd use regular HTML tags, with angle brackets <>.
+Allow you to build self-contained, reusable snippets of code.
+React components should be capitalized to distinguish them from plain HTML and JavaScript.
+You use React components the same way you'd use regular HTML tags, with angle brackets <>.

         function Header() {
             return <h1>Develop.
 Preview.
 Ship.</h1>